All Episodes

 Okay.

-The CBO said Harry Reid initially wanted that to be ninety percent of claims and ten percent for admin.
+The CBO said Harry Reid initially wanted that to be 90% of claims and 10% for admin.

-The CBO came back and told Harry Reed that if they did that, uh it would they the CBO would assume all health insurance, private and public to be part of the federal budget.
+The CBO came back and told Harry Reid that if they did that, The CBO would assume all health insurance, private and public, to be part of the federal budget.

-I am going to email Mr. Snurgley the link to this document.
+I am going to email Mr. Snerdley the link to this document.

-The last the last paragraph is where it is, because I know how you hate people reading.
+The last paragraph is where it is, because I know how you hate people reading.

-Well, it's only because most people aren't highly trained professionals.
+Well, it's only because most people aren't highly trained professionals like I am.

 It's just asinine.

-Senator Snerdley, I'm sure I'm sure you've got your email address and vice versa.
+Senator Snerdley, I'm sure he's got your email address and vice versa.

 Stacy, thanks much.